 All questions will be scored based on the above mechanism.
 Please be aware that there may be multiple evaluators.
-If so, their individual scores will be averaged (mean) to determine your final score as follows:
+If so, their individual scores will be reviewed in an evaluator meeting once the individual evaluations are complete, and a consensus score will be agreed to determine your final score.